kkavita92/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Experience](#experience) | [Education](#education) | [Interests](#interests) | [Contact Me](#contact-me)

 After a degree in Economics and a law conversion, I stumbled into programming during a hackathon and got stuck in it (willingly).

-My involvement in various university societies has given me extensive experience in project management and event organisation while my highly analytical Economics degree has allowed me to ....
+My involvement in various university societies has given me extensive experience in project management and event organisation while my highly analytical Economics degree has allowed me to think in a precise and logical manner.

-I am excited about any new opportunities, particularly challenging ones.
+I am excited about any new opportunities, particularly challenging ones where I can solve cool problems and continuously grow as a developer.

 ## Projects